I used a simple baking staple that everyone has to make my freezer smell heavenly – the result was impressive

 My Dr Oetker vanilla extract quickly dissipated when rubbed on the walls and when I put some extra on a cotton round in the freezer, it did not make any difference to how long the smell lasted.

 I let a couple of days pass so the freezer smell could reset and tried the hack out again.
-This time however, I left a cotton round with a smear of premium vanilla paste, such as the Vanilla Bean Store Paste from Amazon instead of extract.
+This time though, I left a cotton round with a smear of premium vanilla paste on it sitting on a plate in my freezer.

-When I opened the freezer the following day there was a noticeable waft of vanilla coming from it, and made my kitchen smell nice.
+When I opened the freezer the following day there was a noticeable waft of vanilla coming from it, which lingered for days, becoming gradually more subtle.
 After five days the vanilla needed replacing to continue the hack.

 My rating